 We provide a common foundation for configuration data, automation, orchestration, analytics, and policy, enabling you to share a single, real-time view of your infrastructure across teams and processes.
 You can automate complex tasks that span multiple systems.
 You can uncover relationships and patterns between IT operations disciplines, helping you drive continual improvement.

 Companies that deliver groundbreaking apps and are in the process of becoming digital enterprises have long realized that great apps depend on a strong foundation of traditional and hybrid technologies that need to be managed to perfection.
 To get to digital bliss you have to look at your value chain soup to nuts – applications, apps, infrastructure, policy, data, analytics, products, business models, etc. – and bring all of those elements together for the new digital consumer (whether a customer, employee, or partner).
 What good is a beautiful app if, when I try to check into my flight, it hangs?
 What good is a banking app that responds slower than physically visiting the branch?
 What good is a prescription-filling app if it does not let me know I need my doctor’s approval?
 That’s what we focus on here at BMC, our Digital Enterprise Management solutions enable the value chain for digital businesses across all technology silos.
-We make it all work, and 82 percent of the Fortune 500 turn to BMC to help them on their own unique digital journeys.
+We make it all work, and 92 of the Forbes Global 100 turn to BMC to help them on their own unique digital journeys.